Questions? Contact Us!

 Coordinator, Office of Lifelong Learning & Professional Programs

 Registration for summer classes is open.
-St. Mary’s College degree students may register through the Portal between now and March 22nd.
-When searching for summer classes, please set the Term to SU 2013.
-You may also register in person by taking an add/drop slip to the student service desk in Glendening Hall anytime between now and the start of summer classes.
+St. Mary’s College degree students may register through the Portal until March 28 or by taking an add/drop slip to the student service desk in Glendening Hall anytime between now and the start of summer classes.

 Anyone else who wishes to register for credit courses at SMCM must first apply and be accepted as a non-degree student.
 The completed application form along with required documentation and the $20 application fee is processed by the Office of Academic Services.
 Please see their website for more details.
 If you have any questions about the application process, please contact Dr. Feingold (firstname.lastname@example.org) or call 240-895-4388.

-Those who have been accepted as non-degree students register in person at the front desk in Glendening Hall, Monday through Friday, 9:00 a.m. - 5:00 p.m. through May 10th.
+Those who have been accepted as non-degree students register in person at the front desk in Glendening Hall, Monday through Friday, 9:00 a.m. - 5:00 p.m.
 Payment is expected at time of registration.
 (Fee Information below).

 All tuition and fee payments are made in the Business Office in Glendening Hall.
 Checks should be made payable to St. Mary’s College of Maryland.